Universal Online Convex Optimization Meets Second-order Bounds: Standard Online Convex Optimization

-where $\Gamma$ is defined in (\ref{eqn:beta:definiton}). \end{thm} \textbf{Remark:} The above theorem is weaker than those for strongly convex functions (Theorem~\ref{thm:USC:strong}) and exp-concave functions (Theorem~\ref{thm:USC:exp}).
-That is because we cannot eliminate the regret of the meta-algorithm, and the overall regret is the sum of the expert-regret and the meta-regret.
+where $\Gamma$ is defined in (\ref{eqn:beta:definiton}). \end{theorem} \textbf{Remark:} The above theorem is weaker than those for strongly convex functions and exp-concave functions.
+That is because we cannot eliminate the regret of the meta-algorithm, and the final regret is the sum of the expert-regret and the meta-regret.
 Nevertheless, Theorem~\ref{thm:USC:convex} still implies a small-loss bound for smooth functions, when SOGD \citep{Adaptive:Regret:Smooth:ICML} is used as the expert.